Martenfur/FmodForFoxes/README.md

 2. Install NuGet package ChaiFoxes.FMODAudio.Desktop.
 Alternatively, you can compile it from sources.
 3. Navigate to your FMOD Windows API installation.
 From it navigate to `\api\core\lib`.
-You will see two directories: x64 and x86.
-Each one will contain this:
+You will see two directories: `x64` and `x86`.
+Each will contain this:

 ![setup2](/pics/setup2.png)

 Out of all the files you'll need only `fmod.dll` from both `x86` and `x64` directories.
-Your Monogame project should already have `x86` and `x64` directories (if you don't - just create them) - copy corresponding versions of `fmod.dll` into them.
+Your Monogame project should already have `x86` and `x64` directories (if it doesn't - just create them).
+Copy corresponding versions of `fmod.dll` into them.
 You should end up with it looking like this: